Quantile Spectral Analysis for Locally Stationary Time Series: Simulations and an empirical study

-The estimators in (a) are computed from one realization, of length $T=2^{13}$, of the (nonstationary) process under consideration.
-Table~\ref{tableBandwidth} provides the bandwidths $B_n$ and window lengths $n$ used for each specific model.
-For $K$, we used the Parzen window
+The estimators in (b)-(f) are computed from one realization, of length $T=2^{13}$, of the (nonstationary) process under consideration with a bandwidth $B_n = 10$ and local window lengths $n = 128, 256, 512, 1024, 2048$.
+Additional examples with time series of length $T = 2^{11}, 2^{12}$ are available in Section \ref{app:shortts} of the online appendix.
+Our findings indicate that, for shorter time-series lengths, estimating `fastly changing' dependence structures may become difficult.
+If the changes are very smooth, as in the QAR example of Section~\ref{sec:p4}, the results for short time series are still reasonable.
+For $K$, we used the Parzen window In each case, the sets~${\cal T}_0$ and $\Omega$ were chosen as~${\cal T}_0 := \{32k|k= \lceil n/2 \rceil ,\dots,\lfloor T-n/2 \rfloor\}$ and~$\Omega := \{2\pi j/n|j=1,...,(n-2)/2\}.$